Bobbyztz/chinawords/app/food/components/fileTree.md

 - Provides visual feedback during loading with a spinner
 - Displays images in a responsive grid layout (5 images per row on large screens)
 - Includes hover effects with Chinese-style frame corners and yellow tape decoration
+- Implements a Kanban-style board for user suggestions with upvoting functionality
+- Uses responsive grid layout that adapts to different screen sizes
+- Provides interactive UI elements for adding new suggestions and upvoting existing ones